-So you've completed Dry January.
+So you managed to take a little time off drinking!
 Congrats!
 Strike up the band!
 Lie on the floor and let someone pour Malbec into your mouth through a funnel!

 But then what?
-Once the first February hangover has cleared, what’s going to be the legacy of your month of abstinence?
+Once the first hangover has cleared, what’s going to be the legacy of your abstinence?

 On the one hand, life is short.
 But on the other… same.
 It’s quite a conundrum.

 The answer?
 My friend, you need to become a One-Drink Wonder.
 An ODW, as the cool Bumble bios will read one day.

 Not to sound too much like I’m recruiting for a cult, but I’ve been an ODW for years now and I’m here to tell you it’s possible – to go out, even out-out, have one drink and stop.
 It’s hard, but you can do it.
 It takes practice, sure; but then so did liking the taste of tequila.

 "If you are trying to drink less overall, then alcohol-free days are actually easier than the days when you just have one or two drinks – for the simple reason that self-control and decision-making skills often go out of the window after a couple of drinks," says Rosamund Dean, author of Mindful Drinking: How Cutting Down Can Change Your Life.
 She’s right of course; once you’re in the pub or at the party, it can feel as though resistance is futile.
 Lead a horse to water, and you might as well make it a double.

 For those of us who live on a feast-or-famine seesaw, always either on the wagon or crashing dramatically off it, a balanced middle ground is the holy grail.
 Having one drink might not sound thrilling, but it gives you options between 'on for a rager' and 'home on the sofa'.
 You don’t have to sacrifice your Saturday morning for the sake of Friday night.
 You can join in the fun and remember it afterwards.
 Trust me, I’m a lightweight.